rq-Chen/rq-Chen.github.io/traveling-wave/Exp1/Traveling wave project.md

 # SImulation & Detection of Cortical Traveling Waves

 I explored the interesting topic of cortical traveling waves (TWs) during summer 2020 with the guidance of Prof. [Sven Bestmann](http://www.bestmannlab.com/).
 I acquired a lot of new skills and gained new insights into the essence of oscillatory signals.
 Below is my first experiment about the detection of spherical TWs at a macroscopic scale.

-For my second (and more formal) experiment about planar TWs at mesoscopic scale, click [here](https://rq-chen.github.io/traveling-wave/index.html).
+**Update:** For my second (and more formal) experiment about planar TWs at mesoscopic scale, click [here](https://rq-chen.github.io/traveling-wave/index.html).

 ## Simulation of Cortical Traveling Waves